riiyu7/Love-Tic-Tac-Toe/README.md

 # [TIC TAC TOE](https://riiyu7.github.io/Tic-Tac-Toe)

 Welcome to 'Love Tic Tac Toe'.
-Love Tic Tac Toe  is an interactive web-based game of the classic strategy of tic-tac-toe, a fun free game for all ages for the times where you need to sit back, relax and play.
+Love Tic Tac Toe  is an interactive web-based game of the classic strategy of tic-tac-toe, a fun free game for all ages for times where you need to sit back, relax, and play.

 ![screen](documentation/readme/mockup.png)